hansieso/Portfolio/design/project1.md

 **Taskflow:**

 Page 1 -- User starts at the **Landing page**, given the option to:
 - Discover more music provided by SoundWave, the music streaming service.
 - Join SoundWave (membership).

 Page 2 -- **Discover page**
-- User is then given three options
+- User is then given three options:
   - Explore charts.
   - Explore albums.
   - Explore more.